its-a-feature/Mythic/README.md

 Mythic uses Docker and Docker-compose for all of its components, which allows Mythic to provide a wide range of components and features without having requirements exist on the host.
 However, it can be helpful to have insight into how the containers are configured.
 All of Mythic's docker containers are hosted on DockerHub under [itsafeaturemythic](https://hub.docker.com/search?q=itsafeaturemythic&type=image).

-Additionally, Mythic uses a number of custom PyPi packages to help control and sync information between all of the containers as well as providing an easy way to script access to the server.
+Additionally, Mythic uses a custom PyPi package (mythic_container) and a custom Golang package (https://github.com/MythicMeta/MythicContainer) to help control and sync information between all of the containers as well as providing an easy way to script access to the server.

 All of this can be found on the [MythicMeta](https://github.com/MythicMeta):
-* Dockerfile configurations for all Docker images uploaded to DockerHub
 * PyPi source code for all packages uploaded to PyPi
 * Scripting source code

 ## Current Container PyPi Package requirements

-Supported payload types must have the `mythic_payloadtype_container` PyPi package of 0.0.43.
-* The Payload Type container reports this as version 7.

-Supported c2 profiles must have the `mythic_c2_container` PyPi package of 0.0.22.
-* The C2 Profile container reports this as version 3.

-Supported translation containers must have the `mythic_translator_containter` PyPi package of 0.0.10.
-* The Translator container reports this as version 3.
+The current PyPi package for Mythic v3.0.0 is mythic_container==0.2.0-rc1.

+## Current Container Golang Package requirements

+The current Golang package for Mythic v3.0.0 is at github.com/MythicMeta/MythicContainer

 ## Documentation